tylim88/Firelord/README.md

 })
 ```

-The API is like firestore API, except `arrayUnion` and `arrayRemove`, the API is designed in such a way to deal with empty array errors while keeping your type safe.
+The API is like Firestore API, except `arrayUnion` and `arrayRemove`, the API is designed in such a way to deal with empty array errors while keeping your type safe.

 same working logic apply to complex data type.

-if you try to use the original firestore field value, the wrapper will stop you.
+if you try to use the original Firestore field value, the wrapper will stop you.

 ## 🍝 Circumvented Firestore Limitations